 |Snorkel Bermuda||(441) 747-7245||Par-la-Ville Park, 5.1 mi.
 East of Central Somerset Village|

-To learn more about snorkeling, including tips and suggestions for beginners and "pros" read our comprehensive discussion of snorkeling in the Caribbean.
+To learn more about snorkeling, including tips and suggestions for beginners and "pros" check out our detailed Caribbean snorkeling page.

 If you're a lover of boat trips that incorporate snorkeling, Somerset Village if a great destination for you; and now, thanks to the addition of the new snorkel park, even those who like to stick close to shore will be satisfied with this locale as well.
 Either way you look at it, you're winning the snorkeling lottery with views of the stunning sea life of Bermuda.

 Help us improve!
 We welcome your corrections and suggestions.